Azure/azure-sdk-for-js/sdk/test-utils/recorder/ASSET_SYNC_MIGRATION.md

 ### Prerequisites

-To be able to leverage the asset-sync work, you will need
+To be able to leverage the asset-sync workflow, you will need

 - [Powershell] installed
 - `dev-tool` among your `devDependencies` in the `package.json`.

 _If you are working on a new package and don't have any recorded tests, skip to [New Package - No Recorded Tests](#new-package---no-recorded-tests)._

 The package you are migrating needs to be using the new version of the recorder that uses the test proxy (`@azure-tools/test-recorder@^3.0.0`).
-More detail on migrating to the new recorder can be found in the [recorder 3.0 migration guide].
+If you're on an older version, follow [recorder 3.0 migration guide] first.

 ```bash
 $ npx dev-tool test-proxy migrate --initial-push